touhidalam69/whatsapp-sql-scheduler/README.md

 This project includes an `ecosystem.config.js` file to configure PM2.

+### First Run and WhatsApp Authentication

+The very first time you run the application in a production environment, you need to scan the QR code to authenticate.
+This is an interactive process that needs to be done in the foreground.

+1.  **Run the bundled application directly with Node.js**:
+    ```bash
+    node dist/bundle.js
+    ```

+2.  **Scan the QR code**: A QR code will appear in your terminal.
+Scan it with WhatsApp on your phone.

+3.  **Stop the application**: Once you are authenticated, you can stop the application by pressing `Ctrl+C`.
+A session file will be saved in the `.wwebjs_auth` folder.

+### Starting the Application with PM2

+After the initial authentication, you can run the application with PM2 for long-term, stable operation.

 1.  **Start the application with PM2**:
     ```bash
     npm run start:prod
     ```
     This will start the bundled application (`dist/bundle.js`) with PM2 in production mode.
+It will use the saved session and will not require a QR code scan.

 2.  **Manage the application with PM2**:
     -   **View logs**: `pm2 logs whatsapp-bot`